bungle/lua-resty-validation/README.md

 local valid, value = myvalidator(" \n\t abcde \t\n ")
 ```

-Whenever the validator fails and return false, you should not use the returned value for other purposes than
+Whenever the validator fails and returns `false`, you should not use the returned value for other purposes than
 error reporting.
 So, the chain works like that.
 The `lua-resty-validation` will not try to do anything if you
 specify chains that will never get used, such as: